Small Garden Ideas (Plus Low-Maintenance & Budget Gardening Hacks)

 7. Small Garden Ideas on a Budget

 If you don’t have a lot to spend on your garden, don’t worry.
 We have small garden ideas for when you’re on a budget too.
-That way you’ll still able to get a great looking garden that you can enjoy.
+That way you’ll still able to get a great looking garden that you can enjoy while keeping your gardening budget cost-effective.
 While you may not be able to indulge in a complete remodel, with some clever updates you can have a whole new space.

 First, take a look at your existing space to see if there’s anything you can reuse.
 Perhaps your plants can be transplanted from one part of your yard to another.
 Or, if you already have patio furniture, considering using some paint to give it a facelift!
 Paint can make it look like a new addition.

-Plants are another inexpensive way to update your garden space.
+Plants and seeds are another cost-effective gardening option.
 Best of all, if you take care of them they’ll come back year after year.
-Ask friends and neighbours if they have any plants they’re looking to split or get rid of.
-You’ll be able to gather hardy, weather-ready plants to build up your greenery.
+For an extra cost saving tip, ask friends and neighbours if they have any plants they’re looking to split or seeds they don’t plan on gardening with.
+You’ll be able to gather hardy, weather-ready plants and plenty of seeds to build up your greenery.

 All set to create an oasis in your garden with these small garden ideas?
-Then click below to submit a free request for local gardeners and easily find a professional in your area without the hassle!
+Then, submit a free request for local gardeners and easily find a professional in your area without the hassle!

 - 9 Beautiful Gardens in the UK That You Need to Visit!